prog-1/databases-ex03/README.md

 assignments in the DBMS using SQL language.
 Copy the SQL scripts into the fields below.
 Some scripts are already given as an example.

-## References

-You may rely on the SQL language documentation while implementing the scripts.

 ## Assignment

 The exercises are based on the database from the previous assignment